 To keep blood sugar levels stable, metabolism running, and weight loss on track, a snack can be one of the best tools in your arsenal.
 But if you choose unhealthy snacks—they're often the kinds that come in packages—then you do the exact opposite.

-That's why we've rounded up some of the most popular chips, crackers, popcorn, and snack bars that either have sketchy nutritionals or do more harm than good for your belly.
-Make sure you're not munching on any of the following unhealthy snacks—and then start snacking smarter with these 40 Healthy Snack Ideas to Keep You Slim.
+That's why we've rounded up some of the most popular chips, crackers, popcorn, cookies, and snack bars that either have sketchy nutritionals or do more harm than good for your belly.
+Make sure you're not munching on any of the following unhealthy snacks.

 Lay's Potato Chips, Barbecue

 These are an American favorite—especially for the male population.
 They're not the worst chip on this list in calories or sodium, but they do still contain 10 grams of fat.
 If six-pack abs are in your sights, these chips are not your friend.

 Although these may have a more pleasing texture, they're not worth the eye-popping fat content.
 (Trivia: Ruffles was originally created to mimic the ruffles in fabric during the late 1950s.
 Its design was supposed to prevent breakage.)

 These are so salty and oily, you'll find a coating on both your fingers and tongue after just one.
 If you want to